betocostadev/ts-playground/README.md

 - **src/**: Contains all the TypeScript source files.
   - **basics/**: Basic TypeScript examples and exercises.
-    - `index.ts`: Fundamental TypeScript concepts.
+    - `index.ts`: Starting point with index
   - **advanced/**: More complex TypeScript examples and exercises.
     - `index.ts`: Advanced features such as generics and decorators.
   - **utils/**: Utility functions that can be used across different examples.